 The Board will consist of 3 volunteers from organizations participating in the Eagleview Coed Softball League.
-The Board will be responsible for team participation, eligibility, scheduling, umpires, field maintenance, bat submissions, and supplies.
+The Board will be responsible for team participation, eligibility, scheduling, umpires, bat submissions, and supplies.
 The Board will also be responsible for any protest and unsportsmanlike conduct issues.

 *All play will be governed by ASA rules, with the exceptions listed below.
 The rules listed below supersede the ASA rules when applicable.

 - The League Fee must be paid in full by start of season.
 Checks are to be made to the Eagleview Corporate Center Association.
 After the start of the season, the league fee becomes non-refundable.

 - No team shall be required to play more than three games in one week.
 Teams might be required to play two or three games a week as rainouts and scheduling dictate.

 - The League will inform the captains of rainouts by 4:00 pm.
 This will be a set time because of the ASA umpires rule that provides them payment if they show up at the designated game and start time, even if no game is played, or the game is cancelled and rescheduled due to weather, or any other circumstance.
 After 4:00pm, it will be at the umpire’s discretion.

 - For rainouts and other rescheduled games, a league official will contact the two affected captains to determine the rescheduling date.
 Reschedules will attempt to be done within 2 weeks of postponement.